CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ### TMCs (Volumes)

 The process to use the API to download volumes data is typically run through the daily [miovision_pull Airflow DAG](../../../dags/miovision_pull.py).
-However it can also be run through the command line.
+However it can also be run through the command line from within the airflow venv (since Airflow Connections are used for database connection and API key).
 This can be useful when adding new intersections, or when troubleshooting.

 In command prompt, navigate to the folder where the python file is [located](../api/) and run `python3 intersection_tmc.py run-api ...` with various command line options listed below.
 For example, to download and aggregate data from a custom date range, run `python3 intersection_tmc.py run-api --pull --agg --start_date=YYYY-MM-DD --end_date=YYYY-MM-DD`.
 The start and end variables will indicate the start and end date to pull data from the api.